PierreIsCoding/sdiy/VCD/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCD/images/explain_4.png" width="300" />

 Hard mode abruptly pushes the ongoing decay down to the new level (see image above).

 As a rule of thumb, Soft mode creates more natural-sounding decays, while Hard mode provides starker contrast between consecutive notes.

-## Optional changes before building the module
+## Optional changes for building the module
 * Removing capacitor C7 allows higher-frequency signals, such as noise, to pass through.
 This can be used to generate randomized decay times.
 * Increase resistor value R17.
 This allows for higher decays.
 * Decrease C2 for even snappier decays.